- The KP Difference

 - *The tax references in this website are provided for informational purposes only and relate to federal income tax only.
 Consult with your financial or tax advisor for more information about federal income tax and state income tax laws.

-- † Many health plan issuers consider businesses with 51 or more full-time-equivalent employees ( FTEs) a large business.
+- †Many health plan issuers consider businesses with 51 or more full-time-equivalent employees (FTEs) a large business.
 However, for some provisions of the ACA, large businesses are defined as groups having 50 or more FTEs.
 FTEs include both full-time and part-time employees.
 With regard to the employer shared responsibility provision, full-time employees are those who work a monthly average of at least 30 hours a week or 130 hours a month.
-To determine if you meet the threshold for any calendar year, download our guide to health care reform and see page 8.
-In 2016, businesses with up to 100 employees will have access to the Small Business Health Options Program (SHOP).
+In 2016, some states expanded the definition of small business to include employers with up to 100 employees.
+In these states, businesses with up to 100 employees will have access to the Small Business Health Options Program (SHOP).

 Congratulations!
 You have successfully saved this item.